Post Revisited, Reedited, Reworded, Reblogged From April 02nd 2018

 Growing up in a household without awareness was hard enough, growing up in a household back then with awareness l think personally would have been much harder.

-Here l am in my early fifties and have had my own diagnosis now since my mid-forties and l am all for promoting the importance of not just awareness but more importantly acceptance and not just from those off the spectrum but equally from those on the spectrum.
+I am 56 this month and l have had my own diagnosis now since 2008 and l am all for promoting the importance of not just awareness but more importantly acceptance and not just from those off the spectrum but equally from those on the spectrum.

 But how about you, how aware are you – autistically?